MORGAN SILVER DOLLARS 1878-1904 & 1921

 This expansive mine quickly produced $4,700 per ton of pure silver ore daily, equivalent to $150,000 per ton in today's dollars.
 Eventually, the Comstock Lode would contribute over $700 million in gold and silver—equal to over $10 billion today!

 By the 1870s, Virginia City, NV, emerged as the most vital city between Chicago and the Pacific.
-The immense silver output from the Comstock Lode eventually led to the creation of the renowned Morgan Silver Dollar, albeit amid significant political controversy.
+The immense silver output from the Comstock Lode eventually led to the creation of the renowned Morgan Silver Dollar, albeit not without significant political controversy.

 THE COINAGE ACT OF 1873

-Ulysses S. Grant enacted the Coinage Act of 1873 amidst significant controversy.
-This legislation removed the silver dollar from circulation and established the U.S. monetary system based on the gold standard.
+Ulysses S. Grant enacted the controversial Coinage Act of 1873, which removed the silver dollar from circulation and established the gold standard for the U.S. system.

 THE BLAND-ALLISON ACT